2ndSightLab/ai-tracker/fixed.md

 # Fixed Issues

 Typos cuz these are just notes for me...
+The way I'm ordering this is weird sorry.
+I write the date/time adn stuff I did between the two dates and times is bottom up.
+Probably should do it dff but just notes.

 6/11/2026 4:45 PM